Get Compensation for Flight Cancellations Due to Weather

 6. The app will get back to you within 48 hours with new information

-Once you get your answer, if you’re still unsatisfied, DoNotPay can help you escalate the case by helping you sue the airline in small claims court.
+Once you get your answer, if you’re still unsatisfied, DoNotPay can help you escalate the case by helping you send demand letters to the airline in small claims court.

 Can I get compensation if my flight was delayed due to bad weather?